qgp9/hugo-smartlink/README.md

 #### Output Format

-Control how links are generated:
+Control how wiki links are generated:

 ```toml
 [params]